sylvek/itracing2/README.md

 Several actions are available :

-* Cpture your current position
+* Capture your current position
-* Rnging your phone
+* Ringing your phone
-* Vbrate your phone
+* Vibrate your phone
 * Call a custom URL (`GET` action)

 Manipulate the camera is not allowed unless the entire app is re-written (so, this is not my priority).